vitormarkis/buzzvels-todo/technical-decisions.md

 ### Styling
-The styling was created following on a design pattern called **Container's Anatomy Driven Design**.
-This approach involves connecting element styles to a CSS variables through Tailwind, and you can provide different color palettes inline as you wish.
+The styling was created following a design pattern called **Container's Anatomy Driven Design**.
+This approach involves connecting element styles to a CSS variables through Tailwind, and then you can provide different color palettes inline as you wish.

 **Component declaration**
 ```jsx